dustingetz/dustingetz.github.io/pages/Apex strategy framework for startup work alignment.md

 		- (3) **Finance** strategy, informed by (1) & (2)
 	- Strict order of importance!
 		- "don't let the tail wag the dog"
-		- finance lets you execute more roadmap in parallel
 		- Yes at early stage the finance strategy puts a lot of constraints on things but still
+		- Finance just lets you execute more roadmap in parallel
 	- Must be in alignment with one another
+		- if your mission is to ${huge_disruptive_thing} then your GTM and Finance must be credible
+		- Make a list of the incumbent cos that you want to disrupt.
+How did they do it?
+What was their GTM at various points?
+How much capital consumed?
 	- The three sub-categories map directly to three functional areas
 		- Market development - finding the next set of customers/users
 		- Product engineering (product and eng may be the same team at early stage)